sonic-net/SONiC/doc/LoM/LocalMitigation.md

 #### syslog
 All published events are also logged by default by SONiC event module.
-LoM reports all events via syslog.
+LoM reports all events/info.err messages via syslog.
+For persistent errors, it reports periodically, to manage the unreliable syslog transport.

 # Actions Update:
 One of the core values of LoM is its flexibility and adaptability to take updates at run time w/o impacting control or data plane.
 LoM is not built as one monolithic piece but as a collaborative union of plugins bind by config.
 Each plugin is an **independent** worker item for one specific purpose and this enables an update of a Plugin transparent to rest of the system.
 The plugins are versioned and use config to update to new version or easy rollback to previous.